syhpoon/xenvman/README.md

 # Environments

-Environment is an isolated bubble where one or more containers can be run together in order to provide a necessary playground for infrastructure testing.
+Environment is an isolated bubble where one or more containers can be run together in order to provide a necessary playground for integration testing.

 Environments are created, managed and destroyed using HTTP API provided by running `xenvman` server.